 If you or a loved one has been sexually abused by a perpetrator in an institution such as a church, day care provider, school, group home or nursing home, we want to help.
 No one should take advantage of vulnerable members of our community.
 No matter the situation.

 If you or a loved one has been a victim of sexual abuse and would like to inquire about your legal rights, please give us a call.

 Incidents of sexual abuse go unreported because of the misplaced shame, intimidation and the feeling of hopelessness commonly experienced by victims.
 The physical and emotional distress left by these heinous crimes is something victims will confront for life.

 Allowing the criminal justice system to protect others from this same harm should take priority.
 However, whether the perpetrator is a caregiver, clergy, nursing home staff or other resident, student or school employee, certain legal recourses may be available beyond criminal prosecution.

 The criminal justice system cannot fully compensate the victim for the damage caused and the resources needed to help a victim heal.
 Both the perpetrator, and any entity which employed or supervised the perpetrator, may be held accountable in a civil legal action.
-Our team at Dollar, Burns & Becker has fought for and won millions of dollars in settlements for victims of sexual abuse.
+Our team at Dollar, Burns, Becker & Hershewe has fought for and won millions of dollars in settlements for victims of sexual abuse.